 Let's take a closer look at the key steps in creating and managing a reveal campaign:

-1. Creating your campaign: Navigate to the App Store and under Giveaways choose either the Countdown Reveal or Advent Calendar.
+1. Creating your campaign: Navigate to the Experience Library and under Giveaways choose either the Countdown Reveal or Advent Calendar.

 2. Viewing promotions: Once you've completed the wizard, your campaign will be created and preloaded with some example promotions (24 in the case of an Advent Calendar).
 Click on the 'Reveal Promotions' link in the left menu to view them: